Azure/azure-sdk-for-net/sdk/communication/Azure.Communication.Identity/README.md

 ### Key concepts

-`CommunicationIdentityClient` provides the functionalities to manage user access tokens: creating new ones, renewing and revoking them.
+`CommunicationIdentityClient` provides the functionalities to manage user access tokens: creating new ones and revoking them.

 ## Examples